MikelBazelli/MikelBazelli/README.md

 - 👨‍💻 Check out my projects on GitHub [https://github.com/MikelBazelli?tab=repositories](https://github.com/MikelBazelli?tab=repositories)

-- 🔗 Connect with me on LinkedIn to learn more about my professional journey! [https://www.linkedin.com/in/mikelbazelli/](https://www.linkedin.com/in/mikelbazelli/)
+- 🔗 Connect with me on LinkedIn to learn more about me! [https://www.linkedin.com/in/mikelbazelli/](https://www.linkedin.com/in/mikelbazelli/)

 - 📫 You can reach me at **mikelbazelli@gmail.com**